lastweek/fpga_pr_scripts/README.md

 # Vivado Partial Reconfiguration Script Template

-Jan 17, 2020  Yizhou Shan <syzwhat@gmail.com>
+Copyright (c) 2020.
+Yizhou Shan.
+All rights reserved.

+TL;DR: A building script framework for partial reconfiguration projects.

 The scripts are adopted from Xilinx open-source scripts.
 I made few changes for my own research needs.
-The scripts will make the PR flow super easy.
+The scripts makes the PR flow super easy.

-Everything is script-based here, i.e., Vivado non-Project mode, which is useful if you are using remote servers.
+Everything is script-based here, i.e., Vivado non-Project mode, which is useful if you are using remote servers, or you simply want to avoid GUI.
-You can always open GUI within vivado shell, but it is different from Vivado Project mode.
+You can always open GUI within vivado shell, however, it would be different from the original Vivado Project mode.
-If you want to use Project mode, you can checkout the `write_project_tcl` command.
+If you want to use Project mode, you should checkout the `write_project_tcl` command.

-A nice thing is that all vivado commands will be saved to log files, thus you can learn and mimic the general build flow.
+A nice thing is that all vivado commands will be saved to `command.log` files, thus you can learn and mimic the general build flow.

 The whole thing is like vivado-build framework,